Tuesday, September 10, 2013

 Why Online Banks Are Good

 One of the bigger pros for online banks is that they often offer much better interest rates for checking accounts.
 In some cases, it can be as high as 0.9%, like it is for the GE Capital Bank.
-The norm however, is still above the 0.1 - 0.3% you’ll find in brick and mortar stores.
-With many direct banks offering 0.5% interest on balances under $15,000.
+The norm, however, is still above the 0.1 - 0.3% you’ll find in brick-and-mortar stores.
+Many direct banks offer 0.5% interest on balances under $15,000.
 The more you check, the higher it goes.

 Freedom is another big pro for online banks.
 You’re free to do what you want with your money and there are a great many ways you get a hold of your money.
 It’s nowhere near as complicated to withdraw your cash as you think.